 - Essex County Council

-The group are well organised and, having made a successful funding application to the Peoples Health Trust, Active Communities Fund, have recently engaged the services of a part-time Project Assistant.
+The group are well organised and, having made a recent successful funding application to Sport England's Active Communities Fund, have recently engaged the services of a part-time Project Assistant.
 This has enabled the group to focus, not only on the practical aspect of gardening, but also to enlarge on the process of engaging with potential volunteers and partner organisations.
-The group have recently devised a Newsletter and are currently in the process of constructing a D4J website.
+The group have recently devised a newsletter and are currently in the process of constructing a D4J website.

 Volunteers are committed to the project and look forward to seeing it further develop.